-Hal Van Ryswyk, PhD, John Stauffer Professor of Chemistry, researches analytical chemistry, inorganic chemistry, surface science and sold-state materials science.
+Hal Van Ryswyk, PhD, John Stauffer Professor of Chemistry and department chair, researches analytical chemistry, inorganic chemistry, surface science and sold-state materials science.

 Current research in the Van Ryswyk group centers around dye-sensitized solar cells utilizing porphyrin dyes on nanostructured zinc oxide.
 His lab uses zinc oxide nanoparticles, nanorods and nanotubes as the photoanode in combination with a range of zinc porphyrins to better understand the interactions of dye and photoanode in dye-sensitized solar cells (DSSCs).